thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 3.2.
 Changing the CSS class by team position
 --------------------------------------------

-The first attribute processor we will develop will be `ClassForPositionAttrProcessor`, which we will implement as a subclass of a convenience abstract class provided by Thymeleaf called `AbstractAttributeTagProcessor`.
+The first attribute processor we will develop will be `ClassForPositionAttributeTagProcessor`, which we will implement as a subclass of a convenience abstract class provided by Thymeleaf called `AbstractAttributeTagProcessor`.

 This abstract class is the base for all tag processors (i.e. processors that act on *tag* events and not *models*) which match (i.e. are selected for execution) based on the existence of a specific attribute